UpstreamInno/guardian_client/README.md

 My full time-location track is only sent to the server if I confirm that I was infected (otherwise the only thing sent to the server is the region time-track)

-The users own exposure warning is only shown to the user and not known by the server - there could be a permission that would allow my application to report “collisions” if we wanted to know how many people were close in that track, but maybe not initially
+My tracking data based on regions is communicated to other user application only to the extent of intersection of regions.
+An infected persons true location is *never* shown to the other user.
+The other user just sees that they were "close" to someone infected.

 This feels good.
-I feel good about letting other people know when I am infected.
-Otherwise I really don’t like sharing my position with a random cloud service
+* I feel good about letting other people know if I am diagnosed as being infected - I'd feel really bad if I killed someone.
+* If someone else is infected and I was near them, I'd like to know.

+Otherwise, I really don’t like sharing my exact location with a random cloud service.

 ## Scalable
 it limits the data tracked on the server to “region” tracking